-The sound of Flow Machines is Rechord and Mashmelo
+The sound of Flow Machines is produced by Rechord .
+Here are some examples.

 What is the common point between Michael Bubble, Stevie Wonder and Michelle of the Beatles ?

-In one click you can try all possible combinations of production.
-The accompaniments entered in the machine are analyzed and can be adapted and applied to any partition.
+In one click you can try many possible combinations of audio renderings The audio files entered in the machine are analyzed and can be adapted and applied to a score.

-Here are some examples of stylistic intersections guided by intuition, chance, for example: Michael Bubble sings Michelle on Stevie Wonder.
+Here are some examples of stylistic explorations guided by intuition, chance.
+For example: Michael Bubble sings Michelle on Stevie Wonder.